The Acheson Cabin

 Good News!
 On April 16, 2016, the Fox Island Historical Society celebrated inclusion of our 1908 log cabin, originally owned by the Lila Acheson family (later married to DeWitt Wallace and co-founded The Reader’s Digest) into the Washington State Historic Registry, including unveiling of a brass plaque.

-Benefits to our community: The preservation of an original historic log cabin as part of the Fox Island Museum’s mission will create a venue for sharing living history with our community and recognize an outstanding woman in the island’s story.
+Benefits to our community: The preservation of this historic log cabin as part of the Fox Island Historical Society’s mission creates a functional community asset to enrich life on Fox Island and that of the greater community.